STAMP-project/dspot/README.md

 It automatically generates new JUnit tests by modifying existing ones.

 - Input: DSpot take as input a Java project with an existing test suite.
-- Output: DSpot produces a new test cases, given on the command line and in a new file.
-Those new test cases kill new mutants, which means that Dspot help you to catch more regressions and to improve your mutation score.
+- Output: DSpot produces new test cases, given on the command line and in a new file.
+Those new test cases kill new mutants, which means that Dspot helps you to catch more regressions and to improve your mutation score.

 **How does Dspot work?** DSpot applies transformation operators on existing tests.
 The transformations result in new inputs and new explored paths.
 They also consist of adding new assertions.

 ### Output of DSpot

-DSpot produces 3 outputs in the <outputDirectory> (default: `output_diversify`) specified in the properties file.
+DSpot produces 3 outputs in the <outputDirectory> (default: `output_diversify`) specified in the properties file:

-* a textual report of the result of the amplification also printed  on the standard output
+* a textual report of the result of the amplification also printed  on the standard output,
-* a json file summarizing the amplification
+* a json file summarizing the amplification,
-* the amplified tests augmented with comments (see `DSpotUtils.printJavaFileWithComment()`)
+* the amplified tests augmented with comments (see `DSpotUtils.printJavaFileWithComment()`).

 ### Running on your own project